TadavomnisT/validator/README.md

 + Add all files that are considered in Unix `file` package, by getting the `file --list` (A list of `file` supported files is in the "[./dev_resources/file_list](https://github.com/TadavomnisT/validator/blob/main/dev_resources/file_list)" )

++ Add all files that are listed in : https://en.wikipedia.org/wiki/List_of_file_signatures

 ### Add support of following file formats:

 * Document Formats: